Protocentral/protocentral_healthypi_v4/docs/index.md

 ## Welcome to HealthyPi v4

-HealthyPi 4 sets a new standard in mobility, wireless and wearable capabilities.
-It acts as data acquisition system enabling a continuous real time monitoring of human physiological data, which improves user's medical care within his/her environment and also medical research possibilities.
-It is comfortable to wear and does not restrict the user's freedom of movement and acts as a battery powered standalone device.
+HealthyPi 4 sets a new standard in open source health solutions with mobility, wireless and wearable capabilities.
+It enables the continuous real-time monitoring of human physiological data, which provides a snapshot of the user's medical condition within his/her environment and also medical research possibilities.
+It is comfortable to wear and does not restrict the user's freedom of movement and can also act as a battery powered standalone device.

 ![](assets/index-95ce6c8a.jpg)

 HealthyPi v4 measures the following parameters in real-time and with high accuracy:

 * Electrocardiogram (ECG) data, heart rate, and heart-rate variability
-  *    Respiration based on an impedance pneumograph
+* Respiration based on Impedance Pneumography
 * Pulse oximetry (SPO₂)
 * Body temperature

 HealthyPi 4 is affordable and accessible and the open source aspect means that it’s easy to expand on.
-You can now hire HealthyPi v4 from [Crowd Supply](https://www.crowdsupply.com/protocentral/healthypi-v4-unplugged)
+You can now purchase a HealthyPi v4 from [Crowd Supply](https://www.crowdsupply.com/protocentral/healthypi-v4-unplugged)

-### HIGHLIGHTS
+### Features
-**Microcontroller and wireless connectivity:**  ESP32, in WROOM32 module format, with a Dual-core Xtensa 32-bit CPU, 4 MB of on-board flash, Wi-Fi, and support for BLE
+**Microcontroller and wireless connectivity:**  ESP32, in WROOM32 module format, with Dual-core Xtensa 32-bit CPU, 4 MB of on-board flash, Wi-Fi, and support for BLE

 **Wireless interface:**  Wi-Fi and Access Point (AP) modes, a 2.4 GHz radio with an on-board PCB antenna that is compatible with Bluetooth 4.2 and BLE